 Stone-Consolidated begins operations of a sawmill south of La Tuque, in Quebec.

-Donohue acquires QUNO and the Thorold (Ontario) paper mill and Outardes (Quebec) sawmill.
+Donohue acquires QUNO, including the Baie-Comeau (Quebec) and Thorold (Ontario) paper mills and the Outardes (Quebec) sawmill.

 Halla Pulp & Paper starts up a newsprint mill in Mokpo, South Korea.